ioccc-src/winner/1993/README.md

 ### Credits:

 We would like to thank Barbara Frezza for her role as official chef of the contest.
-Landon Noll and Larry Bassel appreciated the opportunity to serve as official taste testers.
+Landon Curt Noll and Larry Bassel appreciated the opportunity to serve as official taste testers.
 And as usual, the food was excellent.